xerial/silk/README.md

 Silk is a data model in-between relation and trees.
-We designed Silk so as to support parallel stream data processing, which can be used in cluster environment.
-Text format is provided for readability and cooperation with various types of programming languages.
+The design of Silk data model aims to support parallel stream data processing in a cluster machine environment.
+Text format of Silk is provided for readability and cooperation with various types of programming languages.
 Binary format of Silk is used for efficient data processing.

 Silk Weaver is a data management system for handling massive amount of data sets.
 One of the major targets of Silk Weaver is bioinfomatics data; For example, personal genome analysis results, in which tera-bytes of data are commonly used.

 ## Modules
-* `silk-core`	Common utilities
+* `silk-core`	Common utilities (e.g., logger, option parser, etc.)
 * `silk-lens`	Mapping support between Objects and Silk
 * `silk-model`	Defines the Silk data model
 * `silk-parser`	Silk format parser